Why Divide by ? Let a population consist of the values 9 cigarett... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Population variance is a measure of how much the values in a population differ from the population mean.
-It is calculated by taking the average of the squared differences between each value and the mean.
-For a population with values {x1, x2, ..., xn}, the formula is σ² = Σ(xi - μ)² / N, where μ is the population mean and N is the number of values in the population.
+Sample variance is a measure of how much the values in a sample differ from the sample mean.
+It is calculated by taking the sum of the squared differences between each sample value and the sample mean, then dividing by the number of observations minus one (n-1).
+This adjustment (using n-1) corrects for bias in the estimation of the population variance from a sample.

 Recommended video: